beatboxjs/ror-player/src/ui/help/app.md

 ### Chrome

 1. Press Chrome’s menu icon (3 dots) on the top right
-2. Press “Add to Home Screen”
+2. Press “Install app” (or “Add to Home Screen”)

 ### Firefox